It looks like you're using an Ad Blocker.

+In June, the FDA issued its second warning that adults taking antidepressants should be monitored for suicidal ideation and worsening depression.
 Leitsch says that it is unconscionable that new mothers are being prescribed drugs that have been known to induce psychosis, violence and suicide for more than a decade.

 [Prozac] "was associated with more hospitalizations, deaths, or other serious adverse reactions reported to the FDA than any other drug in America."